markjprice/cs12dotnet8/docs/errata/errata.md

 to generate random numbers, as shown in the following code:"

 This should have been, "In `Program.cs`, add statements to output the value of an empty `Guid`, generate a new random `Guid` and then output its value, and finally output each individual byte of the random `Guid` value, as shown in the following code:".

+# Page 430 - Regular expression performance improvements

+> Thanks to [rmantel23](https://github.com/rmantel23) for raising [this issue on July 11, 2024](https://github.com/markjprice/cs12dotnet8/issues/61).

+I wrote, "The .NET types for working with regular expressions are used throughout the .NET platform and many of the apps built with it.
+As such, they have a significant impact on performance.
+But until now, they have not received much optimization attention from Microsoft."

+The last sentence was written for an earlier edition and not updated.
+In the next edition, I will update it to say, "But until .NET 5, they had not received much optimization attention from Microsoft."

 # Page 522 - Using the lightweight ADO.NET database providers